NicholasSynovic/nicholassynovic.github.io/content/summaries/rich-feature-hierarchies-for-accurate-object-detection-and-semantic-segmentation.md

 > Why should we care about this paper?

-We should care about this paper because the author's propose an efficent method for performing object detection while also being more accurate than previous results.
+We should care about this paper because the author's propose an efficient method for performing object detection while also being more accurate than previous results.
 Furthermore, they introduce the usage of fine-tuning a larger CV model on a domain specific task in order to achieve better performance.